PaLeroy/phd_defense/talk.md

 # IMP-MARL

-- Six new real-world environments.
+- Six new open-source real-world environments.

 - CTDE methods can perform better than the expert-based heuristic.